Table of Contents

 1960 Olympics Rome

 In 1961 he clocked 10.6 and 21.9.
 He finished third in the Singapore Nationals in 22.1 in the 200m.
-By this stage at 27, it saw the rise of a new star Rogelio Onofre who had converted from High Jump to the sprints.
+At 27, it saw the rise of a new star Rogelio Onofre who had converted from High Jump to the sprints.

-Bautista died July 25, 2005 age 71 at Pittsburgh, California, United States.
+Bautista died July 25, 2005, at age 71, in Pittsburgh, California, United States.

 PLEASE SHARE THIS ARTICLE